-SMS surveys: given how much many people are connected to their smartphones, sending your survey via an SMS, can be an extremely effective way of reaching out to your target audience, irrespective of their location at the time when you send your survey.
+SMS surveys: given how much many people are connected to their smartphones, sending your survey via SMS, can be an extremely effective way of reaching out to your target audience, irrespective of their location at the time when you send your survey.
 This can significantly improve customer engagement and the response rate you’re able to achieve.

 Social media: using this method is a great free way to extend the reach of your survey to your followers and the contacts that they choose to share it with that you would be otherwise unaware of.
 You could also choose to post your survey across a variety of social channels and track what works best, so you could further improve the success of future campaigns.

 QR code: another increasingly popular way to promote your online survey is via a Quick Response Code (QR), which is an extremely versatile approach, as this can allow a survey link to be distributed via the web or print.
-So, you could potentially promote your survey via a QR code across a range of different- ways from a link embedded on a set of tablets during a corporate event, to a link embedded on physical marketing or merchandising materials.
+So, you could potentially promote your survey via a QR code across a range of different- ways from a link embedded on a set of tablets during a corporate event or conference, to a link embedded on physical marketing or merchandising materials.

 Offline: there will always be times where due to circumstances beyond your control you won’t be able to access the internet, so on such occasions having an effective alternative like the offline survey is essential.
 It’s a capability we can offer our own customers, who can load an offline survey to a smartphone or tablet, capture relevant data in the field and then download these responses automatically as soon as a connection is re-established.